metabase/metabase/docs/questions/start.md

 ## Native query editor

-Also known as the SQL editor (we say native because you can also query data sources that don't use SQL, like MongoDB and Google Analytics).
+Also known as the SQL editor (we say native because you can also query databases that don't use SQL, like MongoDB and Google Analytics).

 ### [Introduction to the native query editor](./native-editor/writing-sql.md)

-Write native code to query your database.
+Write native code (like SQL) to query your data source.

 ### [Viewing metadata](./native-editor/data-model-reference.md)